SymfonyCasts/symfony7/sfcasts/form-type.md

 You can name the form whatever you like, but it's common practice to end form classes with "Type".
 For instance, since we're creating Starship parts, I'll name this one `StarshipPartType`.
 Next, maker will ask if we want to map the form to an entity.
-We certainly do in this case, so choose `StarshipPart` entity.
+We certainly do in this case, so choose the `StarshipPart` entity.
 That's the entity we'll be creating with this form.
 Once that's done, maker will create a new file in the `src/Form/` directory.
 Now, open it up in PhpStorm.